Military Aircraft Civilians Can Purchase

 Curtiss P-40 Warhawk

 Also known as Tomahawk, Kittyhawk, Model 81 and Gypsy Rose Lee (depending on where you were and which P-40 model was in question), the P-40 was an active participant in World War II.
 It was one of the top three most plentiful US fighters of the war.
 The P-40 experienced a long list of upgrades during its active lifetime as performance issues and shortcomings became apparent.
 Despite these changes, the P-40 isn’t commonly regarded as a “top fighter” of its time but there is no denying its cool looks.
 This is one of the reasons it has become a desirable warbird for enthusiasts around the world.
 Courtesy Aircraft Sales currently has a beautifully restored P-40K Warhawk for sale for $1.775 million.
 That’s a pretty penny, but this particular model is quite rare.
 The P-40 went down in aviation history books as being an aircraft that handled well for very skilled pilots.
 However, it left them wishing they had something a little better.
 Basically, it looked better than it performed making it perfect for wealthy enthusiasts looking for a pretty aircraft to add to their collection.
+If you love this aircraft then you’ll probably love this Aircraft Nose Art T-shirt.

 Boeing B-29 Superfortress